Doug Bentley: Chicago Black Hawks

-In 1943–44, Bentley again led the NHL in goal scoring with 38, and was named a first team All-Star at left wing for the second consecutive season.
 His career was briefly halted in 1944 when, after playing an exhibition game with Chicago in Canada prior to the 1944–45 season, Canadian officials refused to allow him to return to the United States.
 He was given permission by military authorities to return to his family farm for the duration of the war, and signed on to play with the Laura Beavers of the Saskatchewan Intermediate Hockey League.
 The Beavers went on to win the western Canadian intermediate championship, defeating a team from Canmore, Alberta, to capture the title.

 Following the war, Bentley returned to the Black Hawks where he was reunited with his brother Max.
 The brothers and Bill Mosienko formed a line in which each player was small and exceptionally fast; they were dubbed the "Pony Line" and emerged as one of the top scoring lines in the league.
 Max led the NHL in scoring with 61 points, while Doug scored 40 points in just 36 games for Chicago.
 He improved to 55 points in 1946–47 and was named a First Team All-Star for the third time.
 He played in the first All-Star Game on October 13, 1947, for the NHL All-Stars, who defeated the Toronto Maple Leafs, 4–3.

 The Black Hawks, who never iced a strong lineup while Bentley played, made a significant trade early in the 1947–48 season.
 They sent Max Bentley and a prospect to the Toronto Maple Leafs in exchange for five players.
 The trade shocked Doug.
 He thought about retiring following the deal but felt he could give Chicago at least one more good season.
 He gave them several good seasons, finished the following three seasons with 57, 66 and 52 points respectively, was named to the second All-Star team in 1949, and appeared in four more All-Star Games in 1948, 1949, 1950 and 1951.
 Chicago's Herald American newspaper named him the city's top hockey player of the half-century in 1950.